danielc777888/abs-lang/README.md

 # abs-lang
-Mini imperative programming language of university course.
+Mini imperative programming language of university course (2006).
 Written in python and generates .NET IL